CraicOverflow89/AOM-Random-Maps/readme.md

 The `cof89_lib.xs` file is a library that is used by all random maps and should also be installed into the same location.

+Append the contents of the `en-language.txt` file to the existing file in the `/language/en/` directory.

 ### Notes on XS

 For those unfamiliar, this is basically C++ but with some mandatory syntax (eg: _for_ loops);